aptiko-ansible/enhydris-instance/README.rst

   to ``secret_key``.
 If specified, and ``dbname`` is different from ``enhydris_instance_name``, then it is assumed that this Enhydris instance will not have a database of its own, but instead it will use the database of another instance.
-This can be useful in combination with ``enhydris_site_station_filter``; for example, http://system.irrigation-management.eu/ uses the same database as http://openmeteo.org/, but with a filter that makes it show only a subset of the stations.
+For example, http://system.irrigation-management.eu/ uses the same database as http://openmeteo.org/, using the `multi-site feature of Enhydris`_.

+  .. _multi-site feature of Enhydris: https://enhydris.readthedocs.io/en/latest/general/install.html#domains

 - ``default_from_email``: Django settings ``DEFAULT_FROM_EMAIL`` and
   ``SERVER_EMAIL``.
 Automatic emails sent from the server to the admins